Spiritualism (beliefs): Gender balance

 Women have historically had a fairly constant interest in the spirit world.
 Spiritualism's current popularity in the West is a result of women having more power and visibility, giving the spirit world a prominence in society that it previously had only during spiritualism's "boom" periods when men became interested.

 Historically, the majority of mediums for tromba spirits amongst the Sakalava have also been adult women, usually in their forties or older and is likewise associated with female status.
 In general, a Sakalava ritual in which the spirits must be fed, cannot be performed if the two are not present and represented.

 Notable individuals

-Swedenborg
+Emanuel Swedenborg (1688-1772)

 A Swedish scientist, philosopher, politician and theologian.
 Widely recognized as the "Father of Modern Spiritualism" but practicing before the movement started.
 A clairvoyant medium who used his spiritualist gifts for the royalty of Sweden.

-Allan Kardec
+Allan Kardec (1804-1869)

 Developed the 19th-century spiritualist philosophical doctrine of Spiritism, popular in Francophone and Latin nations.